Requirements and Policies

 Academic Requirement and Policy FAQs:

 The following FAQ guidance was developed from the official academic policies noted in the Brooks School section of the annual Courses of Study.
 Please refer to the Courses of Study for a complete outline of the Brooks School’s academic policies and procedures.
-For questions on academic policies and requirements please consult the Office of Enrollment and Student Services.
+For questions on academic policies and requirements please consult the Office of Admissions, Student Services and Career Management.

 Do academic support courses meet my degree requirements?

 Academic support courses like ECON 1001 do not meet your degree requirements and will not count towards your 120 credits needed to graduate.
 Support courses will count towards your semester credit load for the sake of remaining in good academic standing.

 How many credits can I take in a semester?
 How many credits do I need to take each semester?

 To remain in good academic standing you must complete at least 12 credits of academic coursework each semester.
 PE courses are not considered academic credits.
 If you do not complete 12 academic credits in a semester, you are subject to academic action.

 To graduate on time students need to average 15 credits per semester over the eight semesters at Cornell.

 The maximum number of credits you can take as a Brooks School undergraduate student is 18 credits.